 Counseling Services utilizes a brief therapy model to help students resolve or effectively manage a specific concern, or achieve a desired change in support of their academic and personal goals.
-Clinical services within this framework include clinical assessments to determine the appropriate level of care, group and individual counseling, Therapy Assistance Online (TAO), workshops, and crisis intervention.
+Clinical services within this framework are recommended based on clinical assessment to determine the appropriate level of care.
 Counseling Services also provides consultation, outreach, and referral services.
 Students are encouraged to schedule a first appointment to discuss their concerns with a provider who will help determine the most appropriate treatment option(s) to address their concerns.
 Some students may require services and interventions beyond the scope of clinical care for Counseling Services.

 Students with the following concerns and characteristics will likely need a different type or level of care than what is within the role and scope of Elon’s Counseling Services.
 The list below reflects general guidelines and is intended only as a guide.

 - Students who appear to have longer-term treatment needs.
 Reasons may include:

 - Consistently needing services more than once per week and/or frequent consultation after hours that cannot be stabilized with short term crisis intervention

 - Active eating disorders requiring extensive medical monitoring

 - Concerns which a brief therapy model of treatment will not appropriately address

 - Students who need services other than those offered at Counseling Services.
 Reasons may include:

 - Comprehensive assessments (e.g., learning disabilities, ADHD)

 - Psychological assessments or evaluations for selection, performance prediction, or forensic purposes (e.g., professional school application, employment security assessment, litigation or legal adjudications)